Alumni News | Spring 2024 | Miami Magazine | University of Miami

 Javier Sanchez, left, and Dr. Stephen Nimer

 On Feb.
-24, more than 6,700 participants took part in Dolphins Challenge Cancer XIV, the Miami Dolphins organization’s signature fundraising event.
+24, more than 6,700 participants took part in Dolphins Cancer Challenge XIV, the Miami Dolphins organization’s signature fundraising event.
 This year’s walk, run, and bicycle rides raised a record-setting $12 million to support innovative cancer research at Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine, the region’s only National Cancer Institute-designated cancer center.

 Orchestrating the massive event is Javier Sanchez, B.M. ’02, M.M. ’04, executive director of the DCC.